“Gentle Asclepius, that craftsman of new health for weary limbs and banisher of pain, the godlike healer of all mortal sickness”.

 •~~~• :star: •~~~ • :star: •~~~• :star: •~~~• :star: •~~~• :star: •~~~•

-I want to thank these three bloggers and suggest you to please make sure to check out their blogs and follow them if you haven´t still done so…
+I suggest you to check out these blogs and follow them, if you haven’t still done so…

 •Rules for these Three Awards: ♠Thank the person who nominated you. ♠Add the logo to your post. ♠Nominate ten (10) bloggers of your choice and tell them about the nomination.